 The Skanska Debacle

 An additional story in my own life is the loss of the 3 Mile Bridge.
 This included the loss of 23 barges by Skanska, the company that was in the process of building a 350-million-dollar-plus connector between Santa Rosa County and Escambia County over Pensacola Bay.
-When the bridge went it down it took 2.5 hours a day, minimum, from every person living in Gulf Breeze and working in Pensacola (and vice-versa).
+When the bridge went, it took 2.5 hours a day, minimum, from every person living in Gulf Breeze and working in Pensacola (and vice-versa).
 This includes dads missing their kids, inspectors trying to make it home, and roofing trucks delivering shingles.

 The beautiful stretch of beach including the Florabama, Ono Island, and Gulf Shores took the eye wall of Hurricane Sally.
 There is not much Alabama Gulf Coast but there are effects from Dauphin Island to the Florida state line.
 There are no public adjusting licensing laws in Alabama but there is Appraisal and Arbitration.